 List the Qualities You Admire in Yourself

 Reflecting on our positive qualities can be difficult, even uncomfortable.
 However, recognizing your strengths or what you appreciate about yourself can enhance your self-talk.
-Consider maintaining a journal of activities you found enjoyable or admirable.
-Gratitude journals can also significantly improve your perspective on life and help you acknowledge what you are thankful for.

 Avoid Comparing Yourself to Others